rezelute/MiniProjects/README.md

-This repository is for example SASS projects.
+This repository is for mini projects practising various languages like SASS, C#, CSS, HTML etc.